Alexander-Barth/ROMS.jl/docs/src/index.md

 git checkout roms-4.0
 ```

-For the git command, you will cneed to provide your ROMS username and password.
+For the git command, you will need to provide your ROMS username and password.
+The output of the last command will tell you that `You are in 'detached HEAD' state.` (this is not an error).

 Other required software typically available from a package manager: